SRGn64/SuborbitaLauncher/README.md

 # SuborbitaLauncher
 A quickly-written launcher for Launch Director that lets you change which map is loaded on "Continue"

+Should be placed in the `Win64` directory to run

 VS2022 / .NET 4.5.2

 Project History: